Tommiri/myGrep/README.md

 The program will search for the keyword from the given file using user-given options.

-Options are accessed using the '
--o' prefix (e.g. -ol).
+Options are accessed using the '-o' prefix (e.g. -ol).
 See above for available options and their functionalities.